mashingan/anonimongo/tests/readme.md

 Ideally, this should be added to `nimble test` for running all tests and `nimble test_name` for each separate test.
 However since these tests need an elaborate options to ensure it's configurable, the tests aren't added to `nimble` and need to be run manually.
 The `nimble test` will eventually be added.
-By default, these tests take the variables defined as compile-arguments constants in file [testutils.nim](testutils.nim) , if the user wants to run in other machine/platform, specify the options on `config.nims` in rootdir project.
+By default, these tests take the variables defined as compile-arguments constants in file [utils_test.nim](utils_test.nim) , if the user wants to run in other machine/platform, specify the options on `config.nims` in rootdir project.

 For example